ludiosarchive/Refbinder/README.md

 __mypy.refbinder__

-Contains a high-level interface for mypy._refbinder, which is mostly Raymond Hettinger's "Decorator for BindingConstants at compile time"
+Contains a high-level interface for `mypy._refbinder`, which is mostly Raymond Hettinger's "Decorator for BindingConstants at compile time"

 __mypy.strops__